 This is an application that was written for a customer who wanted to see what broadcast transmitters were nearby.
 Ofcom produce a resource known as TXParams which offers AM, DAB and FM transmitter data (location, ERP, RDS and such).
 Their CSV files allow for easy handling of this information making a database (or map) quite straightforward – if you put in the coding effort!

 My solution allows you to specify a frequency (or “all”) and select a range – you are then offered a list of matching transmitters/stations in order of distance from your location.
 Uses include: Identify a potential frequency for a new service (like a Community Radio Station) or simply to find out what stations are nearby and what services you can get from a nearby DAB multiplex.
 An option allows you to filter for nearby Community stations.
 You can also find for a specific service within a set distance, eg: Find all BBC Radio 1 transmitters within 100 miles and so on.

-This was a quick ‘n’ dirty build and would work much better in a browser using PHP, MySQL and a mapping interface (such as OpenStreetMaps) – and I couldn’t find an existing solution (although this came close) that offered the data in a “human readable” form.
+This was a quick ‘n’ dirty build and would work much better in a browser using PHP, MySQL and a mapping interface (such as OpenStreetMaps) – as, at the time, I couldn’t find an existing solution (although there is now a map version available here) that offered the data in a “human readable” form.